Random Permutations Fix a Worst Case for Cyclic Coordinate Descent

 \section{Conclusions}

 Recent work has shown that the problem \eqref{eq:q} with Hessian matrix \eqref{eq:Ainvariant} is a case that reveals significant differences in performance between cyclic and randomized variants of coordinate descent.
-Here, we provide an analysis of the performance of random-permutations cyclic coordinate descent that sharply predicts the practical convergence behavior of this approach, showing an asymptotic convergence rate that is similar to that obtained by a random sampling-with-replacement scheme.
+Here, we provide an analysis of the performance of random-permutations cyclic coordinate descent that sharply predicts the practical convergence behavior of this approach, showing an asymptotic convergence rate that at least matches (and is even slightly better than) that obtained by a random sampling-with-replacement scheme.

 Empirically, it appears that convex quadratic instances that reveal differences between CCD, RCD, and RPCD are quite limited in scope, with \eqref{eq:Ainvariant} being the canonical instance and the one whose analysis is most tractable.
-In ongoing work, we are analyzing more general instances.
+In work subsequent to this paper \citep{WriL16b}, we analyze the case of quadratic convex $f$ in which the Hessian has the form $\ddd I + (1-\ddd) uu^T$, where $u \in \R^n$ is a vector whose elements have magnitude not too different from $1$.
+By a diagonal transformation, this matrix has the form $\ddd I + (1-\ddd) \bfone \bfone^T + \epsilon D$, where $D$ is diagonal with elements in the range $[0,1]$ and $\epsilon \ge 0$.
+Our analysis in \citep{WriL16b} builds on the approach in this paper, but is somewhat more complex; the exact two-variable recurrence of Theorem~\ref{th:expectedobj} becomes an approximate recurrence involving more terms.